 Factoring Services Remain an Option over Loans For Small Business

 Banks, on the other hand, are arguing that they are just being cautious given the state of the economy.
-They contend they want to provide more loans but must take baby steps.
+They contend they want to provide more small business loans but must take baby steps.
 Some industry experts argue that as companies with currently small business loans continue to pay them back and show their creditworthiness, this will help alleviate banks’ concerns with risk and small business lending will increase as a result.
 Though the pace may be slower than some small business advocates would like to see, most believe the report indicates a sign of thing going in the right direction overall.